jitbit/TabUtils/README.md

 ### Features:

-* executing "interlocked" function call - runs only once per multiple tabs
+* executing "interlocked" function call - runs only once across multiple tabs
-* broadcasting a message to all tabs (including the current one) along with some message "data" string
+* broadcasting a message to all tabs (including the current one) along with some "data" string
-* handling a "broadcasted message" event
+* ...and handling the "broadcasted message" event

 ## Usage